moliver28/research-handbook/content/handbook/product/product-principles.md

 Our approach requires four pillars:

   - Relentless customer focus and commitment to understanding their workflows, using research and validation
-  - Measurable outcomes that use established metrics for success in tracking adoption, usage, or other business outcomes to reflect on current iteration and to inform future iterations
+  - Measurable outcomes that use established metrics for success in tracking adoption, usage, or other business outcomes.
   - Product functionality that adheres to criteria listed in [the levels of support](https://docs.gitlab.com/ee/policy/experiment-beta-support.html)
   - Future vision to expand the MVC beyond the initial release